google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-And there we go ([see example](async-best-example.html)), the best of both!
+And there we go ([see example TODO](async-best-example.html)), the best of both!
 It takes the same amount of time to deliver all the content, but the user gets the first bit of content sooner.

 <figure>